Wisconsin

 How to Register

-Online: https://redcap.link/FallCEUConference
+Online: https://redcap.link/fallresearchconference

 Parking

 Parking lot B is designated for conference participants.
 If you are in need of handicap parking, Lot L is available.
-Please see the campus map Below.
+Please see the campus map below.

 Further Information

-Requests for further information should be directed to Susan Franseen, Marshfield Clinic Research Institute at franseen.susan@marshfieldresearch.org, 715-389-4980 or 1-866-894-3622, ext.
+Requests for further information should be directed to Susan Franseen, Marshfield Clinic Health System at franseen.susan@marshfieldresearch.org, 715-389-4980 or 1-866-894-3622, ext.
 9-4980.

 Chapter Chair: